 Example: Let’s say you are a travel blogger and you have a blog post on 10 tips for visiting Charlotte.
 If I am an average Pinterest user and I come across this pin but have no plans to visit Charlotte anytime soon then I will most likely skip right by this pin and not click to read more.

-INSTEAD: Create pins for content that is more broad because more people can probably relate to it.
+INSTEAD: Create pins for content that is more broad because more people can probably relate to it which means more link clicks for you!
 Topics like bucket list ideas, Top 10 cities to visit, How to Pack Like A Pro For Your Next Trip.

 This is a tip that works for many niches not just travel.
-When you notice a pin getting lots of impressions but no link clicks ask yourself, “Is this topic too specific?
+When you notice a pin getting a lot of impressions but no link clicks ask yourself, “Is this topic too specific?
 Can my audience relate?”

 Your pin design lacks